pec0ra/buvic/README.md

 After running this command, any new pair of UV and B files added/modified in `<WATCH_PATH>` will automatically be converted an irradiance spectrum saved in `<OUT_PATH>`

-## Technical Details
+## Implementation

-The technical details will split the functionality of the application in the following parts:
+For this implementation section, we will split the functionality of the application in the following parts:

 1. User Interface
 2. Job creation / handling
 3. Calculations
+4. Technical details

 ![Technical details](assets/technical_detail_1.png)